pleumann/pasta80/README.md

 $ pl0 --zxn hello.pas         # Compiles for ZX Spectrum Next
 ```

 The main difference between the two (currently) is that the ZX Spectrum Next target supports file IO, while the ZX Spectrum 48K target does not.
 The other routines are mostly the same.
 Screen output is handled via `rst $10` in the ROM.
 In both cases the binaries are expected to be run from address 0x8000.

-You'd usually do that with a little BASIC loader like the following one:
+The default output format is a raw binary file that contains exactly the bytes of the compiled program.
+For your convenience, the compiler can also generate tape files or files with a +3DOS header:

 ```
-10 CLEAR 32767
-20 LOAD "hello.bin" CODE 32768
-30 RANDOMIZE USR 32768
+$ pl0 --zx --tap hello.pas    # .tap file with BASIC loader
+$ pl0 --zxn --dos hello.pas   # .bin file with +3DOS header
 ```

 ## Examples and tests